Top of the page

 Your eardrum should heal on its own in a few weeks, and you should hear normally then.
 If you have an infection, your doctor may prescribe antibiotics.
-You may need pain relief medicine for your earache.
-Your doctor will check to see if your eardrum has healed.
-If not, you may need surgery to repair the eardrum.
+Over-the-counter pain reliever may help your earache.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter E774 in the search box to learn more about "Perforated Eardrum: Care Instructions."
+Enter E774 in the search box to learn more about "Perforated Eardrum: Care Instructions".

-Current as of:
+Current as of: March 1, 2023